coreos/docs/os/other-settings.md

 ### Loading Kernel Modules with Options

-This example cloud-config excerpt loads the `dummy` network interface module with option specifying the number of interfaces the module should create when loaded (`numdummies=5`):
+This example cloud-config excerpt loads the `dummy` network interface module with an option specifying the number of interfaces the module should create when loaded (`numdummies=5`):

 ```yaml
 #cloud-config